How to install one of my osCommerce mods

 Language Files (osCommerce 3.0 only)

 Language file handling in osCommerce 3.0 is different than in osCommerce 2.2.
-Using the example of Quantity Discounts again, in osCommerce 2.2, if you modify the file
+Using the example of Quantity Discounts again, in osCommerce 2.2, if you modify the file ./catalog/includes/languages/english/modules/order_total/ot_quantity_discount.php you will see the changes you have made reflected immediately.
+In osCommerce 3.0, if you change the corresponding language file

 includes/languages/en_US/modules/order_total/better_together.xml

 you must re-import the new strings into your database.
-Go to Admin->Configuration->Languages, check the box next to your language and press the Import button.
+Go to Admin > Configuration > Languages, check the box next to your language and press the Import button.
 Select the "Replace All" radio button and press the Import button.
 You will now see the changes you have made.

-Example 1: Quantity Discounts (osCommerce 2.2)
+Example 1: Quantity Discounts (osCommerce 2.x)

 In this example, we will assume your cart is installed under public_html/catalog on your webserver